sribalaji-16/Hardware101/Instructions.md

 -->Select the licence for your repo

-# INSTRUCTIONS TO UPLOAD TASKS (you can also use github desktop to organize the files)
+# Instructions to upload your tasks (you can also use github desktop to organize the files)

 Make a folder (iff wish to organize your work) as task and upload the task completion status like create a new file task 1 ,task 2,... as md file in it the file system